 Probably.
 Everything has been tested in multiple DAWs, but try the demo first to make sure.
-Expecially if you're using an obscure DAW.
+Expecially if you're running a MIDI plugin or using an obscure DAW.

 We use OpenGL by default to render the GUI.
 In rare cases, there can be an issue with OpenGL support on the device you are running.
 This can usually be fixed by making sure your graphics drivers and operating system are up to date.